 What do you know almost nothing about that people think you know?

 Political science (other than political theory).
 Those familiar with the disciplinary fracture within political science will find this unsurprising.

 Most of the law (beyond a superficial level), including immigration law, corporate law, tax, property, securities, labor law, international law, trusts and estates, civil procedure, criminal procedure, evidence, torts, and most of what my law school colleagues teach and write about.
 I occasionally write something that allows me to explore one of these areas in greater depth, but it is usually in connection with something related to my core expertise.

 Conservative politics.
 Sometimes people in higher education who find out that I am a Christian assume I know things about conservative politics.
 I know very little about that world, and I don’t keep up with the literature or commentary.
-I sometimes do religious liberty work with the Becket Fund, I have taught a summer program to Christian students through the American Enterprise Institute, and I have occasionally collaborated with the Federalist Society (though I am not a member).
+I have worked on religious liberty issues with the Becket Fund, I have taught a summer program to Christian students through the American Enterprise Institute, and I have occasionally collaborated with the Federalist Society (though I am not a member).
 I have also collaborated with the InterFaith Youth Core, the Newseum, the National Constitution Center, After Charlottesville, the United States Commission on Civil Rights, and many other groups and organizations.
 If you are frustrated or concerned about me after reading this paragraph, please read this book.